AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-inner.md

 ### Private Call Data

-The private call data holds details about the current private function call:
+The structure of the private call data aligns with that of the [initial private kernel circuit](./private-kernel-initial.md#private-call-data).

-- Contract address.
-- Function data.
-- Private call requests.
-- Public call requests.
-- Private function circuit public inputs.
-- Proof of the private function circuit.
-- Verification key of the private function circuit.
-- Hash of the function bytecode.

 ### Hints